realworldocaml/book/en/concurrent-programming-with-async.md

 `r` and `w` are really just read and write handles to the same underlying object.
-Note that `r` and `w` have weakly polymorphic types.
-That's because a pipe is mutable and so can contain elements of only one type, which will be settled by the compiler once we try to use the pipe for anything.
+Note that `r` and `w` have weakly polymorphic types, as discussed in [xref](#imperative-programming), and so can only contain values of a single yet to be determined type.

 If we just try and write to the writer, we'll see that we block indefinitely in <command>utop</command>.
 You can break out of the wait by hitting `Control-C`.

 ```frag
 ((typ ocamlrawtop)(name async/pipe_write_break.rawscript))